-American Eagle Bullion coins provide investors with a convenient and cost effective way to add a small amount of physical gold, silver, platinum, or palladium to their investment portfolios.
-The American Eagle Bullion program was launched in 1986 with the sale of American Eagle Gold and Silver Bullion Coins.
-Platinum was added to the American Eagle Bullion family in 1997 and palladium in 2017.
+American Eagle Bullion Coins provide investors with a convenient and cost effective way to add a small amount of physical gold, silver, platinum, or palladium to their investment portfolios.
+The gold bullion coins are available in four sizes: one ounce, one-half ounce, one-quarter ounce, and one-tenth ounce.
+The silver, platinum, and palladium bullion coins are available in the one ounce size.

 American Eagle Proof and Uncirculated Coins

-American Eagle proof and uncirculated coins sell at a fixed price and can be purchased directly from the U.S. Mint.
+The coins sell at a fixed price and can be purchased directly from the U.S. Mint.

-Since its inception, the American Eagle One Ounce Platinum Proof Coin has shared a common obverse (heads) that features a portrait of Liberty.
-The coin’s reverse (tails) has featured a variety of themed series designs, including:
+From 1997 to 2017, the American Eagle Platinum Proof Coin shared a common obverse that depicted the Statue of Liberty.
+The coin’s reverse featured a variety of themed series designs, including: